 - Price range: 100-250 pesos per dish

-If you want a bit of break from Mexican food, then head on over to Plantasia, a plant-based Asian restaurant.
+If you want a bit of a break from Mexican food, then head on over to Plantasia, a plant-based Asian restaurant.

 They have a range of dishes from many different Asian cuisines, including ramen, nasi goreng, sushi and pad thai.
 They use a lot of whole foods ingredients, so expect a more healthy take on these dishes!
-Although, they do a fry a lot of their food, so I guess a somewhat healthier take…

 My favourite dish was their tempura orange broccoli.
 It wasn’t a combination I would have chosen to cook myself, but their dish definitely won me over!
 Their sushi is also really tasty and refreshing, but it will cost you more!